 WILL WILLOUGHBY, WRITER AND EDITOR

-I'm a writer who makes a perfectly respectable living as an editor.
-My short fiction, populated with characters facing absurd, tragicomic situations, appears in Epiphany, Pangyrus, MIDLVLMAG, Defenestration, and elsewhere.
-My flash piece "The Projectionist" was nominated for the 2025 Best of the Net anthology.
+I'm a writer who makes a reasonable living as an editor.
+My short stories, populated by characters facing absurd, comically sad situations, have appeared in Epiphany, Pangyrus, and other literary magazines.
+My flash piece "The Projectionist" was nominated for Best of the Net, and "Downstream Benefits" was a Pushcart nominee and winner of the 2025 Maine Literary Award for short fiction.

-I earned what turned out to be a useful English degree from the University of New Hampshire and now live in southern Maine with my wife, my daughter, and our potato-colored hound, Charlie.
+I earned what turned out to be a useful English degree from the University of New Hampshire and now live in southern Maine with my wife and daughter.
+When I'm not writing, editing, or sleeping, I'm building props for my wife's escape room, Riddlehaven.

 Check out the featured stories below.
 If you like my stuff, please spread the word.
 You can even buy me a coffee if you want to.